-Barcelona’s port is rated second in Europe for commercial traffic and first for cruise ships.
-The harbor has eight passenger terminals (five for cruise liners and three for ferries).
-Ferry traffic is run by 4 companies that operate regular services between Barcelona and Mallorca, Menorca and Ibiza (Balearic Islands) and Genova (Italy):
+Barcelona’s port is rated second in whole Europe for commercial traffic of boats and ferries and first for cruise ships.
+Most importantly, the harbor has eight passenger terminals (five for cruise liners and three for ferries).
+In the same vein, the Ferry traffic is run by 4 companies that operate regular services between Barcelona and Mallorca, Menorca and Ibiza (Balearic Islands), and Genova (Italy):

-Located very close to the city centre, to the west of Montjuïc and below Barri Gòtic, is the Port de Barcelona, run by Autoritat Portuària de Barcelona.
-In recent years the port has re-established its status as one of the major Mediterranean maritime destinations of the continent.
+With its location very close to the city centre, further to the west of Montjuïc and below Barri Gòtic, is the Port de Barcelona; run by Autoritat Portuària de Barcelona.
+In recent years, the port has re-established its status as one of the major Mediterranean maritime destinations of the continent.
 In addition to being an important cargo port, it is also the second largest Mediterranean cruise centre after Athens.
 In 2001, the port handled 544 liners and over half a million passengers.

 Crueurs del Porte de Barcelona runs four cruise ship terminals – two at Moll Adossat and two at the World Trade Centre.
 The Autoritat Portuària de Barcelona runs the Port Vell terminal.
 All the terminals have tourist information centres, travel agencies, a flight connection service, bureau exchange, first-aid facilities, duty-free and souvenir shops, bars, restaurants and international newspaper stands.
 Taxis and shuttle buses provide transportation to the city centre.
 Parking and car hire services are also available.